 - From the App Store or Google Play, download “The Church App” by Subsplash, and follow the instructions to connect to South Garland Baptist Church.

 - Join Facebook, and/or find the SGBC FB Page, and SGBC FB Group

-- Join Instagram and/or follow Pastor Daniel for the Daily Verse.
+- Join Instagram and/or follow SGBC for updates and Pastor Daniel for the Daily Verse.

 During the quarantine, Sunday Worship Service will be LIVE streamed on Facebook.
 Watch for a text or email just prior to the 10:45 start.
 It should have a link you can click to share in the service, or you can go to the SGBC Facebook PAGE.